jasonsouthgate/mcollective_puppetconf/README.md

 Just clone this repo and then run `vagrant up`!

 You can set the `VAGRANT_INSTANCES` environment variable to indicate the number of nodes you wish to join this demo collective.
 It defaults to 3.
-If you want more webservers, then you can increase this up to a maximum value of 9, for You can also tweak the `VAGRANT_DOMAIN` (defaults to kahuna.com), `VAGRANT_MEMORY` (defaults to 350), and `VAGRANT_SUBNET` (defaults to 192.168.2.X).
+If you want more webservers, then you can increase this up to a maximum value of 9.
+You can also tweak the `VAGRANT_DOMAIN` (defaults to kahuna.com), `VAGRANT_MEMORY` (defaults to 350), and `VAGRANT_SUBNET` (defaults to 192.168.2.X) environment variables.

 Server roles are used, and the appropriate MCollective agents for that role are automatically deployed. e.g. nodes 1 and 2 on the subnet are mysql and memcached nodes, and nodes 3-9 are all webservers.
 Node 10 is reserved for the MCollective middleware and client: